CUP is an FSWE program to revitalize neighbourhoods in Windsor, and support community growth and development.

 CUP organizes Bingo, Movie Day, Arts and Crafts, Field Trips, Sporting Events, Pet Visits, Youth and Adult Athletic Program, Movie Day, Bake Sales, Holiday Events.

-CUP is a Teaching Centre that works in collaboration with post-secondary schools to provide Micro, Mezza and Maco placement experiences that enhance student learning.
+CUP works in collaboration with post-secondary schools to provide Micro, Mezza and Maco placement experiences that enhance student learning.
 Our main post-secondary institutions include, but are not limited to the University of Windsor, St. Clair College and Wayne State University.

 Students Placement Include: